arturograu/barrel_me/README.md

 - Scan the selected folder for `.dart` files
 - Exclude `main.dart` and existing barrel files
 - Generate barrel file(s) with all necessary exports:
-  - **Non-recursive mode**: Single barrel in the current folder
+  - **Non-recursive mode** (default): Single barrel file exporting only files in the current directory (subdirectories ignored)
-  - **Recursive mode**: Hierarchical barrels in each subfolder + parent barrel
+  - **Recursive mode**: Hierarchical barrels in each subfolder + parent barrel that exports the subfolder barrels
-- Open the parent barrel file for you to review
+- Open the barrel file for you to review

 ### Example